 Libreboot also has many practical advantages over proprietary boot firmware, such as faster boot speeds and better security.
 Since the source code is public and fully auditable, malicious features such as backdoors (common in proprietary firmware) are unlikely to exist.
 You can install GNU/Linux with encrypted /boot/, configure it to only boot kernels signed with your GPG key, run a full operating system directly from the flash chip (coming soon!), and more.

 The instructions at download/#contrib show how to submit patches.
-The list of currently defined tasks is listed at gitdocs/release.html#tasks.
+The list of currently defined tasks is listed at gitdocs/tasks.html.
 The gitdocs/ directory is also part of the git repository (it's a symlink to a working repository), so you can also submit patches adding to that list of tasks.

 These releases are tested, and recommended for general use.
 Utilities (statically compiled) and ROM images are provided, built from the source code.